leviknigge/PGA4Animation/README.md

 The network structure is based on the AI4Animation at https://github.com/sebastianstarke/AI4Animation/ However in the end only a feed forward neural network using the phase function as an extra feature was created due to time limitations.
+The final version used is the pytorch network implementatio.

 The dataset used can be downloaded from: mocap.cs.cmu.edu/search.php?subjectnumber=%&motion=%